vczb/earn/README.md

-# GAMOU
+# Gamification

-Boost your business with Gamou, an entirely open-source platform designed to scale and innovate.
+Boost your business with Gamification, an entirely open-source platform designed to scale and innovate.

 ## Technology Stack